 This year, one of our school-wide initiatives is Responsive Classroom practices.
 Every grade level has 15-20 minutes blocked out in the AM for morning meeting.
 I will be using this AMAZING paperless resource by Erin Waters to help me stay on track with this goal.

-On Thursday, students will share about their summer vacations by drawing a picture on a paper with puzzle pieces.
-Then they will cut it out and stick it in an envelop.
-When students are finished, I will pair them up to put each other’s puzzle back together while sharing about their vacation!
+On Thursday, students will share about their summer vacations by drawing a picture on paper with puzzle pieces.
+Then they will cut it out and stick it in an envelope.
+When students are finished, I will pair them up to put each other’s puzzles back together while sharing about their vacation!

 And on Friday, students will be scooting all around the classroom answering questions about themselves and their interests.

 In the next half of the morning, we will concentrate on classroom expectations.
 Each day, I have chosen a book to focus our discussion and an activity to help drive home the importance of each expectation.
 I will use some great books (links to purchase them on Amazon are in the downloadable plans) and a few resources to help me do this: